 Acting In and Directing Sex Scenes

-When done well, sex scenes can add a lot to a story – but what does it take to actually film them?
+When done well, sex scenes can add a lot to a story, but what does it take to actually film them?
 Is it as awkward as you’d think?!
-Join Guinevere Turner and friends as they break down what it really takes to film a sex scene, from the viewpoint of the actors and the director.
+Join filmmakers in the business as they break down what it really takes to film a sex scene, from the viewpoint of the actors and the director.

 All in the Family